HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

     ]
     ```

-Whether function returns something or has `Void` return type, should be decided by type inference system.
+If return type is not specified, then whether function returns something or has `Void` return type, should be decided by type inference system.

 ## Impact on existing code